slewsys/ed/README.md

 An implementation is available as [shell-call-graph](https://github.com/slewsys/ed/blob/main/contrib/shell-call-graph/shell-call-graph.in).
-This script is demonstrates `ed` running shell one-liners and editing the intermediate results.
+This script demonstrates `ed` running shell one-liners and editing the intermediate results.
 Input scripts are assumed to be structured as follows: